 Telephone Authority (TA)

 In X.509, there is the concept of Certificate Authorities (CA).
-There are two flavors of CAs a root CA and intermediate CA. The root CA represents the Trust Anchor in a X.509 certificate.
+There are two flavors of CAs a root CA and an intermediate CA. The root CA represents the Trust Anchor in a X.509 certificate.
 When constructing a public key certificate, a certificate chain is created that represents a chain from the domain owner to the trust anchor.
 This generally can include the domain owner, multiple intermediate CAs and the root CA.

-As a parallel concept to Certificate Authorities, SHAKEN defines the concept of a Telephone Authority.
+As a parallel concept to Certificate Authorities, SHAKEN defines the concept of a Telephone Authority (TA).
 A Telephone Authority acts as a root certificate provider to validate authorized signatures for telephone numbers on a VoIP network.

 In the North American telephone network, it is anticipated that the number of entities that should act as an authority is a relatively limited number.
 In order to promote simplicity in the management of STI certificates, the SHAKEN framework does not include the concept of intermediate telephone authorities.

-This implies that service providers and the certificate signing requests (CSR) will be directly validated and processed by root TAs and there will only be service providers and root TAs as the trust anchor represented in the certificate chain.
+This implies that service providers and the certificate signing requests (CSRs) will be directly validated and processed by root TAs and there will only be service providers and root TAs as the trust anchor represented in the certificate chain.

 Certificate Management Architecture